Hiking in Big Bear

 Hiking in Big Bear and the San Bernardino National Forest is a great outdoor activity.
 Easily reachable from your cabin in Big Bear, these hiking trails are worth exploring.
 Whether you are looking for hiking trails near Big Bear with views of the lake, or a longer hike with views of the surrounding mountains, you will find the great outdoors close to Los Angeles.
 Check out these destination hikes in Big Bear recommended by SoCal hiker David and his blog: Nobody Hikes in LA.
 Be sure to purchase a National Forest Adventure Pass before parking from the Big Bear Discovery Center.

-Alpine Pedal Path– This is a popular walking trail that runs along the north shore of Big Bear Lake.
+Alpine Pedal Path – This is a popular walking trail that runs along the north shore of Big Bear.
 It’s a beautiful way to leisurely enjoy the views of the lake, mountains and fresh air.

-Woodland Trail– Located near the Stanfield Cut-Off in Big Bear Lake, this trail is perfect for acclimating to the thin mountain air of the San Bernardino National Forest.
-The loop takes about an hour and includes beautiful views of Big Bear Lake.
+Woodland Trail – Located near the Stanfield Cut-Off in Big Bear, this trail is perfect for acclimating to the thin mountain air of the San Bernardino National Forest.
+The loop takes about an hour and includes beautiful views of Big Bear.

 Keller Peak Lookout via Exploration Trail– if you are looking for an elevation challenge and a little more time out on the mountain, this 6 hour hike has a little bit of everything.
 With fantastic views and a historic fire lookout, this trail near Running Springs is a destination worth the time and is easy to get to from your Big Bear cabin rental off the 330 and Keller Peak Road.